Ardmore:

 with those at Tullyskeherny in county Leitrim.
 The cairn

-is an amazing 60 metres long.
-A line along the axes of the two
+is an amazing 60 metres long, spread over two fields.
+A line

-galleries passes directly through Station 2 of the turas
+Station 2 of the turas (100 metres down the road from

-(100 metres down the road from the church), which is a 3-metre
+the church), which is a 3-metre high rock-outcrop with a cross

-high rock-outcrop with a cross pillar on its summit.
-Such rock-outcrops
+pillar on its summit.
+Such rock-outcrops occur at or near many

-occur at or near many court-tombs and obviously had great significance.
+court-tombs and obviously had great significance.

 ~ 3.5